Mature students

 NHS Funding From September 2020 students studying Nursing BSc, Midwifery BSc, Physiotherapy BSc, Occupational Therapy BSc and Paramedic Science BSc will receive a non-repayable and non-means-tested payment of at least £5,000 a year, in addition to existing mainstream student support.

 This funding is made available by the government.
 Students are advised to check the latest information from the government to confirm their eligibility.
-Further details on this scheme can be found on our Financial Support for Healthcare Students webpages.
+Further details on this scheme can be found on our Financial Support for Healthcare Students webpage.

 Earn as you Learn Scheme If you choose to study at Worcester, you can earn money whilst you study.
 This scheme allows you to work for the University, who understand you are a student first and an employee second.
 Our various roles help you earn money, whilst building your CV and networking connections.